Redart15/science-randomizer/readme.md

 Randomizes the recipe for the science packs.
 The recipes only use item that can be unlock with thr previous tier of item, thus making the game always complitable.

+## Missing
+- barrels of fluids
+- fish
+- water, steam
+- used uranuim cells(maybe no unlockable)

 ## ToDo
 - [ ] add settings
 - [ ] make it compatable with other mods